michaeltelford/wgit/README.md

 To generate code documentation run `bundle exec yarddoc`.
 To browse the generated documentation run `bundle exec yard server -r`.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, see the 'Gem Publishing Checklist' section of the `TODO.txt` file.
+To release a new version, see the *Gem Publishing Checklist* section of the `TODO.txt` file.

 ## Contributing